ThembisileNGQ/Akkatecture/README.md

 aggregateManager.Tell(changeNameCommand);
 ```

-### Assumptions About Akkatecture Users
+### Assumptions About Akkatecture Developers

-You should have a comfortable grasp of domain driven design, cqrs, and event sourcing concepts.
+You should have some expirience in domain driven design, cqrs, and event sourcing.
 It would also be benefitial for you to be familiar with actor systems, akka.net, and the extensibility points that akka gives you through hocon configuration.
+However if you follow the walkthrough on the documentation website you will be acquinted with many akka.net concepts.

 ### Status of Akkatecture